MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 > [!NOTE]
 >We recommend using multiple subnets and VLANs to separate storage traffic in Azure Local.

 Consider the following example of a four node cluster.
-Each server has two storage ports (left and right side).
+Each machine has two storage ports (left and right side).
 Because each adapter is on the same subnet and VLAN, SMB Multichannel will spread connections across all available links.
-Therefore, the left-side port on the first server (192.168.1.1) will make a connection to the left-side port on the second server (192.168.1.2).
-The right-side port on the first server (192.168.1.12) will connect to the right-side port on the second server.
-Similar connections are established for the third and fourth servers.
+Therefore, the left-side port on the first machine (192.168.1.1) will make a connection to the left-side port on the second machine (192.168.1.2).
+The right-side port on the first machine (192.168.1.12) will connect to the right-side port on the second machine.
+Similar connections are established for the third and fourth machines.

 However, this creates unnecessary connections and causes congestion at the interlink (multi-chassis link aggregation group or MC-LAG) that connects the ToR switches (marked with Xs).
 See the following diagram: